IJuanTM/simpl/README.md

 #### Public

-The `public` folder contains the compiled Sass and JavaScript files, these are the files that are used in the website.
-Here you can also find things like images and fonts.
+The `public` folder contains the static files like images and fonts, as well as other static files for the website.
+Vite will copy the contents of this folder to the `dist` folder when ran, as well as the compiled Sass and TypeScript files.
+The `dist` folder is the folder that contains the final files that will be used on the website.

 <br>